Package 'epialleleR'

 Title: Fast, Epiallele-Aware Methylation Caller and Reporter

 Description: Epialleles are specific DNA methylation patterns that are mitotically and/or meiotically inherited.
 This package calls and reports cytosine methylation as well as frequencies of hypermethylated epialleles at the level of genomic regions or individual cytosines in next-generation sequencing data using binary alignment map (BAM) files as an input.
-Among other things, this package can also extract methylation patterns and assess allele specificity of methylation.
+Among other things, this package can also extract and visualise methylation patterns and assess allele specificity of methylation.

 Authors: Oleksii Nikolaienko [aut, cre]